Lee Jin-ah: 2017–2018: Random and Jinah Restaurant Full Course

-In 2017 Park Jong-woo(bass) joined the "Lee Jin-ah trio".
-Another member of the "Lee Jin-ah Trio" is Seo Ju-young(drums).
+In 2017 Park Jong-woo (bass) joined the "Lee Jin-ah trio".
+Another member of the "Lee Jin-ah Trio" is Seo Ju-young (drums).
 Both Lee Jin-ah and Seo Ju-young entered Seoul Institute of the Arts in the same year.
 Park Jong-woo was a year senior.
 Park and Seo have sometimes participated in composing and arranging her songs.

-In 2018, Jinah Restaurant Full Course was released.
-She participated in the lyrics and composition of all songs in this album.

-Lee married pianist Shin Sung-jin in March 2019.
-They met as music students at Seoul Institute of the Arts.
-Shin has steadily participated in her songs by playing musical instruments, rhythm programming, and string arrangements.
+Lee Jin-ah was also part of Antenna's label concert later that year called "With, Antenna" that toured throughout 5 cities in South Korea and U.S.